 (6) Including intentionally initiating or causing to be initiated any false report, warning or threat of fire, explosion or other emergency; tampering with fire safety or emergency equipment; intentionally, carelessly or recklessly causing a fire to be ignited; intentionally interfering with or failing to follow emergency procedures; or entering or failing to evacuate a building when a fire drill is conducted or when an alarm is sounded.

 Fires may not be started in campus buildings or elsewhere, including the university's woods, unless approved by the university's Fire Safety Officer.
 This prohibition includes the burning of personal or organizational property.
-The Fire Safety Officer may approve fires in fire places in residence halls.
+The Fire Safety Officer may approve fires in

 (7) Such a request must be made by one who identifies him/herself and acts in the reasonable and good faith belief that compliance with the request is necessary for the safety and welfare of the person or persons or others, to prevent the disruption of any lawful activity carried on by the university, to maintain university or personal property, to maintain vehicular traffic, or to perform the official's duties.